 Brown University's Computing and Information Services organization, as well as many others at Brown, have been adversely affected by the increase in number and the severity of malicious threats that have impacted the global computing community.
-These threats are delivered in many forms: malicious code (viruses, worms, trojans) and exploitation of undiscovered and unpatched software vulnerabilities (hacking), and improperly configured software or servers.
+These threats are delivered in many forms: malicious code (viruses, worms, trojans) and exploitation of undiscovered and unpatched software vulnerabilities (hacking), phishing, and improperly configured software or servers.
 In addition to loss or slowing of services and loss or theft of data, Brown University may be liable for damage to organizations that results from negligence in administrating Brown's networked devices.

 Further, abuse of services for the distribution of unauthorized commercial email (improperly but commonly referred to as "spam") and unauthorized use and distribution of copyrighted material continues to expose Brown University to potential penalties as well.

 CIS is working with the Brown community to implement reasonable IT policies and procedures to secure computing and information services and to adequately protect the data security, confidentiality, and accessibility of our networked information without significantly compromising intellectual freedom.

 - Identify categories of malicious activity that threaten Brown University's computing infrastructure.
 These categories are constantly evolving.
 They include, but are not limited to, the following:

 - Rapidly spreading or highly virulent malicious code (viruses, worms, trojans)

 - Unauthorized utilization of services by Brown community members or others